Are you generating the best possible results from your email marketing campaigns?

 In order to drive your subscribers to click through from your email campaigns, you must make it as simple as possible for them to do so.

-According to our own research, 41% of opens are happening on mobile devices.
+According to our research, 63% of opens are happening on mobile devices.
 So if your campaigns aren’t optimized across all devices then there’s a good chance you’re making it unnecessarily difficult for your subscribers to convert.

 Check out our own email newsletter as an example: